sphinx-doc/sphinx/doc/markup/para.rst

    continuation line must begin with a colon placed at the same column as in the first line.

+   The argument to :dir:`productionlist` serves to distinguish different sets of production lists that belong to different grammars.

    Blank lines are not allowed within ``productionlist`` directive arguments.

    The definition can contain token names which are marked as interpreted text (e.g. ``sum ::= `integer` "+" `integer```) -- this generates cross-references to the productions of these tokens.
+Outside of the production list, you can reference to token productions using :role:`token`.

    Note that no further reST parsing is done in the production, so that you don't have to escape ``*`` or ``|`` characters.

-..
-XXX describe optional first parameter

 The following is an example taken from the Python Reference Manual::